 The concerns expressed by the creature in this passage are undeniably justified, as they are rooted in his experiences of rejection, loneliness, and despair throughout the novel.
 Also, the concerns expressed by the creature in this passage are undeniably justified, as they are rooted in his experiences of rejection, loneliness, and despair throughout the novel.

+Fair effort.
+Not enough int-text citations

+Engages.
+Minor lang errors.

+52%